minhtam1894/minhtam1894.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Tam Minh Phan and I am currently a postdoc at Kunsan National University.
-My main area of expertise is in roads and pavement, with a focus on researching new technologies that can be applied to improve road and highway performance.

-In addition to my work in the field of roads and pavement, I also have a keen interest in developing technical computer programs.
-I have experience conducting and analyzing the performance of asphalt concrete, and have even developed a black ice prediction program to help improve road safety during hazardous weather conditions.
+My name is Tam Minh Phan, and I am a postdoctoral researcher at Kunsan National University, specializing in roads and pavement.
+My research focuses on exploring innovative technologies to enhance road and highway performance.
+In addition, I possess a keen interest in developing technical computer programs, having expertise in analyzing the performance of asphalt concrete and developing a black ice prediction program for improving road safety in hazardous weather conditions.

-Outside of my professional work, I enjoy spending my free time conducting research on cutting-edge technologies that can be applied to roads and highways.
-I also have a strong interest in image analysis and applying this technology to help improve road safety and performance.

-Overall, I am passionate about using my skills and expertise to improve road infrastructure and safety, and I am excited to continue my work in this field in the years to come.
+During my free time, I enjoy researching advanced technologies for road and highway applications, particularly image analysis, and deep learing, which have the potential to improve road performance and safety.
+My passion lies in utilizing my skills and knowledge to improve road infrastructure and safety, and I am looking forward to continuing my work in this field in the future.